EgoTV: Egocentric Task Verification from Natural Language Task Descriptions: Baseline descriptions and details

 \subsection{Text2Text Baseline Model}

 In this baseline, we generate video captions from ground-truth objects and sub-task labels and calculate a text similarity score (cosine similarity) between the video caption and the task description using a pretrained RoBERTa model~\cite{roberta} by using a manually set threshold.
-We start by splitting the video into segments and generate captions for each segment comprising the segment index (for temporal grounding), scene location (kitchen), (\emph{top-k}) objects in the scene, and the activity (sub-task).
-Example tasks are shown in Table~\ref{text2text_examples}.
-This baseline is analogous to Socratic Models~\cite{socratic} which generalizes to new applications in zero-shot by leveraging the multimodal capabilities from several pretrained models.
+Videos are split into segments, with each caption containing the segment index (for temporal grounding), scene location (kitchen), (\emph{top-k}) objects in the scene, and the activity (sub-task).
+Refer to Table~\ref{text2text_examples} for examples.
+This baseline mirrors Socratic Models~\cite{socratic} which generalizes in zero-shot by leveraging the multimodal capabilities from several pretrained models.
 For instance, the objects from each segment can be captured using open-vocabulary VLMs~\cite{glip,regionclip,coca}, while the activities for each segment can be detected using \cite{miech2020end,videoclip} by zero-shot classification with text-to-video feature similarity.
 Similarly, a final summarized video caption for the whole video can be generated using an LLM.

-We note that despite having ground-truth textual representations of objects and sub-tasks on a scene-by-scene basis, the Text2text baseline model fails to generalize.
-We attribute this to two reasons:~(1) The pretrained RoBERTa model has limited capacity to capture (out-of-domain) word-level sub-task orderings to determine entailment in \etv, and~(2) Text2Text lacks visual inputs and might suffer from lack of inferring relationships between objects like those captured by \code{RelationQuery} types.
+Notable, despite having ground-truth textual representations of objects and sub-tasks on a scene-by-scene basis, the Text2text baseline model fails to generalize.
+We attribute this to two reasons:~(1) The pretrained RoBERTa model has limited capacity to capture (out-of-domain) word-level sub-task orderings to determine entailment in \etv, and~(2) Text2Text lacks visual inputs and might suffer from lack of inferring relationships between objects.